 One place where telling is indeed useful is at the start of a book, chapter or scene.

 Launching straight into action, dialogue or scene setting are equally valid ways to start.
 Yet giving your reader the general sweep of events about to unfold (or events leading to your main action) gives a frame of reference.
-The reader has a sense of the main co-ordinates of your story.
+This story exposition gives the reader a sense of the main co-ordinates of your story.

 For example, Ursula K. Le Guin begins her Sci-fi classic The Left Hand of Darkness thus: